Doink the Clown: Extreme Championship Wrestling (1994)

-Independent circuit
+Independent circuit (2010–present)

 In early 2010, Osborne reinvented the Doink character to resemble Heath Ledger's portrayal of the Joker in The Dark Knight, nicknaming the incarnation 'Reborne Again'.
 The new character debuted on March 27 for ISPW in New Jersey.
 On May 23, 2010, Doink the Clown, portrayed by Dusty Wolfe, interfered against Skandor Akbar and his men Dr. Knuckles and Rommel.
 This caused them to lose the Wrecking Ball Wrestling tag titles.
 In retaliation Akbar called on the original Doink Matt Borne.
 Wolfe and Borne were scheduled to meet on August 15, but Wolfe never arrived at the event.
 On August 8, 2010, Borne, as Doink the Clown, won the Wrecking Ball Wrestling Championship.